How to Get Japan PR in One Year Without an Immigration Lawyer

 This is the strategy most self-filers miss — and most lawyers don't volunteer unless asked.

 If you've been in Japan on an Engineer/Specialist in Humanities visa for 12+ months, you may not need to switch to HSP status first.
 The retroactive calculation rule allows you to prove that you would have scored 80+ points one year ago and still score 80+ points today.
-If both are true, you can apply for PR immediately after obtaining HSP status — no additional 1-year waiting period on the HSP visa.
+If both are true, you can apply directly for PR without first changing to HSP or waiting an additional year on HSP status.

 What this means practically:

-A software engineer who has been at a Japanese company for 2 years, earning ¥10M the entire time, with the same degree and experience throughout — they already satisfy the "80 points for 1 year" requirement retroactively.
-They switch to HSP and file for PR in the same month.
+A software engineer who has been at a Japanese company for 2 years, earning ¥10M the entire time, with the same degree and experience throughout — they may already satisfy the "80 points for 1 year" requirement retroactively.
+They can apply directly for PR without first switching to HSP, subject to proving the required points and compliance.

 Evidence needed for retroactive calculation: